-What should I do if there’s a power cut?
+What should I do during a power cut?

-- Switch off all electrical appliances that shouldn’t be left unattended, ready for when the power comes back on.
+- Switch off.
+Switch off all electrical appliances that shouldn’t be left unattended, ready for when the power comes back on.

-- Leave a light on so you know when the power outage has been resolved.
+- Leave on.
+Leave a light on so you know when the power cut has been fixed.

 Contact your network operator immediately.
 Keep as far away from the hazard as possible.
 If there is a serious immediate risk to life, call the emergency services by dialling 999.

-What about compensation if I have a power cut?
+What if I need extra help in a power cut?

 If your medical or personal circumstances mean you might need extra help, the energy networks can support you.
 You should consider becoming a Priority Services Member.
 It's free to join.
 If you are a member and experience a power cut, your power supply may not be restored quicker but your energy company can offer you additional services.
 This could be regular updates, alternative heating and cooking facilities, or alternative accommodation.
 You would also get advanced notice of any planned power cuts.